Deltares/Ribasim-NL/src/hydamo/README.md

 ## Install a copy
 - Get a local clone of this repository.
 - Build an environment as in [environment](./environment.yml).
-- Mak sure your environment is activated
+- Make sure your environment is activated
 - Go to the root of your repository (where you find setup.py) and install the package in edit-mode by:

 ```